NHSDigital/dtos-cohort-manager/tests/smoke-tests/dtos-cohort-manager-smoke-tests/README.md

 ## Best Practices
- 1.Keep Scenarios independent for each journey in respective folders 2.Use jira reference numbers as tags for test categorization 3.Keep file indentation consistent across the solution 4.Use common steps for repeated actions
+ 1.Keep Scenarios independent for each journey in respective folders 2.Use story reference numbers as tags for test categorization 3.Keep file indentation consistent across the solution 4.Use common steps for repeated actions
  5.Implement proper clean up after tests